 - Basic Info

-A chelating agent - This may be necessary in patients who have received multiple blood transfusions and people who have ingested too much iron
+This may be necessary in patients who have received multiple blood transfusions and people who have ingested too much iron

 What is this medicine?DEFEROXAMINE (dee fer OX a meen) helps to remove excess iron from the body.
 This may be necessary in patients who have received multiple blood transfusions and people who have ingested too much iron.